milanaleksic/mongodiff/README.md

 Weekly Scrum Demos.
 This tool makes it a breeze for most cases which might otherwise take too much preparation.

-## Build/release preconditions
+## Building, tagging and artifact deployment

 This is `#golang` project.
-I used Go 1.5. `go get github.com/milanaleksic/mongodiff` should be enough.
+I used Go 1.5.

+`go get github.com/milanaleksic/mongodiff` should be enough to get the code and build.

-To deploy I used also additional `go`-driven utilities:
+I also use these utilities for various stages of post-compilation drvelopment:

 1. `go get github.com/aktau/github-release`
 2. `go get github.com/jteeuwen/go-bindata`